Materials

 Performance

-It is very important re-use materials as much as possible, because the amount of materials used per frame significantly correlates with performance.
+It is very important re-use materials as much as possible, because the number of materials used per frame significantly correlates with performance.
 The more unique materials you have per frame, the more work the renderer and video driver need in order to render a frame and more time the frame will require for rendering, thus lowering your FPS.

 Standard material